-Name of PCBU/Principal Builder Name of Principal Contractor Work Activity: Demolition of Load Bearing Structure Work Location: Work Location: High Risk Construction Work : Asbestos Fall from height Site Supervisor: Falling objects Emergency Contact: 1399 766 216 Contact No: Date of SWMS 02/04/2018 Review Date Have workers been consulted about the SWMS?
+Name of PCBU/Principal Builder Name of Principal Bay Building Services Work Activity: Demolition of Load Bearing Structure Work Location: Work Location: High Risk Construction Work : Asbestos Fall from height Site Supervisor: Falling objects Emergency Contact: 1399 766 216 Contact No: Date of SWMS 01/06/2023 Review Date Have workers been consul ted about the SWMS?
 All workers are required to be consulted with regards to the SWMS and control measures contained in the SWMS.
 Person Responsible for ensuring compliance with SWMS Different PCBU's/Employers and Contractors will encounter different High Risk activities.
 All PCBU's/Employers are responsible for reviewing this SWMS against site conditions and ensure work occurs in accordance with the SWMS.
 Person(s) Responsible (for reviewing the SWMS) PCBU's/Employers should review this SWMS and apply the control measures outlined for the various High Risk activities that they may undertake.
 Where works cannot occur in accordance with this or your own SWMS contact is to be made with the Site Supervisor.
-Work Step Hazard for Works Control Measures for the Hazards Conduct pre-demolition planning Falls from height Falling objects Impact on members of public Consult with the designer and/or the prince obtain a written report specifying the half planning stage of the demolition work.
-Some of the building or structure to be demolish structurally stable condition so as to pre zards associated with the Specific hazards may be led and all its component e design and the outlined in a de as should be ma e structure in the molition plan.
-Intained in a sa ne afe and
+Work Step Hazard for Works Control Measures for the Hazards Conduct pre-demolition planning Falls from height Falling objects Impact on members of public Consult with the designer and/or the prino obtain a written report specifying the has planning stage of the demolition work.
+S The building or structure to be demolish structurally stable condition so as to pre zards associated with the specific hazards may be a decific hazards may be a decified and all its component e design and the outlined in a der s should be ma e structure in the molition plan. intained in a sa ne afe and

 Temporary braces, propping, shoring or guys may need to be added to ensure that stability of the structure is maintained.
 The position, depth and type of basements, wells and underground storage tanks should also be determined as should the contents of any storage tanks.
 Adjoining properties and structures also need to be considered, as do the existence of easements, right of way, boundary walls and other encumbrances.

-Consider:

-Effect on adjacent buildings or adjoining buildings

-- Slope of land - Changes of soil condition or ground stability - Structures on adjacent blocks - Structures that support adjacent buildings or blocks - Access to adjoining or adjacent building or blocks - Flooding or water penetration - Damage to underpinned structures or areas - Proximity of structure to overhead power lines and impact from demolition - Existing underground tanks, cellars, and confined spaces

-Methods used to demolish structure.

-- Sequence of demolition including items, location and timing (e.g. glass, then frames- working from top down) - Dust suppression - Exposures e.g. hazardous materials, lead, silica, PCB's etc. - Types of hazards at site - Identify structural alterations in the house and assess method of demolition - Wherever possible demolition of residential house should be demolished by mechanical means.
+Consider: Effect on adjacent buildings or adjoining buildings - Slope of land - Changes of soil condition or ground stability - Structures on adjacent blocks - Structures that support adjacent buildings or blocks Access to adjoining or adjacent building or blocks - Flooding or water penetration - Damage to underpinned structures or areas Proximity of structure to overhead power lines and impact from demolition - Existing underground tanks, cellars, and confined spaces Methods used to demolish structure. - Sequence of demolition including items, location and timing (e.g. glass, then frames- working from top down) - Dust suppression - Exposures e.g. hazardous materials, lead, silica, PCB's etc. - Types of hazards at site Identify structural alterations in the house and assess method of demolition - Wherever possible demolition of residential house should be demolished by mechanical means.
 Ensure all relevant workers undertake training and receive instruction in the use of control measures.
-Include:

-- - - Correct use of equipment including selecting, fitting, use, care of and maintenance - Correct use of tools used - Use of supervision where required (e.g. new starters or new equipment).

-Site Plan and Procedures, Consider:

-- Site access and traffic management - Safe access and egress to structures
+Include: Correct use of equipment including selecting, fitting, use, care of and maintenance - Correct use of equipment including selecting, nuing, use, care of and maintenance - Use of supervision where required (e.g. new starters or new equipment).
+Site Plan and Procedures.
+Consider: - Site access and traffic management - Safe access and egress to structures